ESANPI2015/componentnet/README.md

 # Domain Specific Graphs

 Library &amp; tools based on concept graphs to
-* define domains which contain subsets of concepts and relations belonging to them
-* define the domain of components with interfaces
+* define components and networks thereof
-* define the domain of component networks
+* derive domain specific component networks

 Starting from the common concept graphs defined in the hypergraph library the domain concept is introduced (see DomainSpecificGraph class).